In many ways, emotions are life’s seasoning; they spice up what might be bland or dull. Like spice, they may get out of control before you know it.

 It happened with internet stocks, in what became known as the internet bubble.
 The media said that companies didn’t need to make money to be valuable.
 It was a new paradigm.

 People often convince themselves that there’s an investment that can’t lose.
 They got a feeling, or a hot tip.
-They listen to emotion and forgo reason.
+They listen to emotion and forget reason.
 That scenario rarely has a happy ending.

 Panic is the other side of the same coin.
 A drop in the market is not a reason to sell.
 It is more likely a reason to buy.
 But people will sell their blue-chip stocks because some tech stocks had a rough couple of days.